guptapriya7171/NodeJs-Notes/README.md

 15. MVC, MVP, and MVVM are three popular design patterns in software development.
 MVC is one of the most frequently used industry-standard web development frameworks to create scalable and extensible projects.
 16. The MVC (Model-View-Controller) is an architectural pattern that separates an application into three main logical components: the model, the view, and the controller.
 Each of these components are built to handle specific development aspects of an application.
 17. Express is a framework so it's a package or a set of library.
 And the code to install the express framework is given as <b>npm install express</b> or  <b>npm install express --save</b>.
 And you will receive node_modules folder within your application.
+18. To fireup an express, we need to run a code of express keyword in our main file :const express = require("express"); and also a port.
+19.
 ## Solution of a Problem Occured
 Link: https://stackoverflow.com/questions/45866533/npm-install-not-creating-a-new-package-lock-json